lacontelab/tabs/README.md

 - For visualization.

 ### DCMTK
-- For receiving structural DICOMs at the beginning of the session:
+- For receiving DICOMs at the beginning of the session:
   - To archive old data.
   - To start up AFNI.
   - To run processing of structural data based on DICOM header entries.